someobserver/recurgence/math/index.md

 **Recurgent Field Theory (RFT)** proposes that **recur**sion is the engine of emer**gence**: it drives phase transitions, bifurcations, and the genesis of semantic domains.

 Cognition appears as a recursive, generative field—a manifold whose points encode semantic configurations, and whose geometry is shaped by attractors, constraints, and cycles of creative recursion.
-Recurgent Field Theory (RFT) gives this intuition mathematical form, drawing on the rigor of mathematical physics to construct a field theory of meaning as precise as those describing matter and energy.
+Recurgent Field Theory (RFT) gives this intuition mathematical formalism, drawing on the rigor of physics to construct a field theory of meaning as precise as those describing matter and energy.

 A semantic manifold $\mathcal{M}$, equipped with a metric $g_{ij}$ and a family of interacting tensor fields, forms the basis of the field equations.
 Coherence flows, recursive coupling tensors, and semantic mass fields together characterize the local and global dynamics of inter-agent meaning.
 The theory is built axiomatically: conservation laws, variational principles, and symmetry constraints are adapted from physics and reinterpreted to meet the particular demands of semantic emergence—balancing flexibility, generativity, and constraint.